https://killexams.com/pass4sure/exam-detail/PCE-CBC

 Explanation: Randomization minimizes selection bias by ensuring that each participant has an equal chance of being assigned to either the intervention or control group, enhancing the validity of the trial's findings.

+A breastfeeding mother is experiencing low milk supply and is considering using herbal supplements.
 Which of the following should be discussed with her?
 (Select All That Apply)

 1. The efficacy and safety of specific herbal supplements